 Then there is nothing left, but to cover the turkey, sit it on a trivet, pour in a little water, get it in the oven, and there it will sit for 10 hours.

-Why not pin this recipe for Slow Roast Turkey – Juicy and Tender.
+Pin this recipe for Slow Roasted Turkey - (Overnight Turkey).
 Pin it here.

 Slow Roasted Turkey

 - 1 whole turkey (12lb/5.5kg - see note 1)

 - 3 tablespoon butter

 - Remove the turkey from the fridge before you want to cook it to ensure it isn't icy cold.